alces-flight/charge-client/docs/api_routes.md

 *computeUnitBalance*

-The remaining number of compute units
+The remaining number of `compute units`

 Type: Integer

 *creditsWereRequired*

-Flags requests where there is insufficient compute units without considering available credits.
-It MUST be set to `true` if and only if the pre-request `computeUnitBalance` is less than the `amount`.
+Flags the request have a non empty pool of `required credits`.
+The request MAY `allocate` service credits from the `available credits`.

 Type: Boolean

 *creditsWereAllAllocated* - __Deprecated__

-This flag is ambiguous as it does not refer to the depletion of all "available compute unit credits".
-Instead it means all the required credits for the request were allocated.
-Refer to the section below on how to infer this state without using this flag.
+This flag is ambiguous as it does not refer to the depletion of all `available credits`.
+Instead it means the request SHALL `allocate` all `required credits` from the pool of `available credits`.

 This flag MUST NOT be used due to its redundancy and ambiguity.